Toxoplasma Gondii Antibody

 The results can tell your healthcare provider if you have a new infection or had an infection in the past.

 The test is done with a blood sample.
 A needle is used to draw blood from a vein in your arm or hand.

 Having a blood test with a needle carries some risks.
 These include bleeding, infection, bruising, and feeling lightheaded.
 When the needle pricks your arm or hand, you may feel a slight sting or pain.
 Afterward, the site may be sore.

 If you have AIDS and toxoplasmosis, you may have only a small rise in IgG.
 In this case, the results for IgM and other antibodies may show up as negative.

 Other factors aren't likely to affect your results.

 How do I get ready for this test?

 Tell your healthcare provider if you have a condition that affects your immune system or are taking any medicines that may do so.
 It's best to be sure your provider knows about all medicines, herbs, vitamins, and supplements you are taking.
-This includes medicines that don't need a prescription and any illicit drugs you may use.
+This includes medicines that don't need a prescription and any illegal drugs you may use.

 Fetterman, Anne, RN, BSN,Haldeman-Englert, Chad, MD